dustinpfister/blog_posts/_posts/js-javascript-example-skill-point-system.md

 ```

 ## 3 - A canvas demo that makes use of this skill point system

+So now that I have my skill point system I will want to work out just a little more javaScript code to just serve as a way to confirm that this system will work as expected before starting to use it in one of my canvas examples.

 ```js
 var draw = {};